CoStar Group Inc.'s (CSGP) Stock: A Long-Term Performance Analysis

-The stock of CoStar Group Inc. (CSGP) has gone up by 3.34% for the week, with a -2.83% drop in the past month and a -10.52% drop in the past quarter.
-The volatility ratio for the week is 1.95%, and the volatility levels for the past 30 days are 2.05% for CSGP.
-The simple moving average for the last 20 days is -0.37% for CSGP stock, with a simple moving average of -6.53% for the last 200 days.
+The stock of CoStar Group Inc. (CSGP) has seen a 0.92% increase in the past week, with a -5.36% drop in the past month, and a -12.40% decrease in the past quarter.
+The volatility ratio for the week is 1.44%, and the volatility levels for the past 30 days are at 2.00% for CSGP.
+The simple moving average for the last 20 days is 0.30% for CSGP stock, with a simple moving average of -6.82% for the last 200 days.

 Is It Worth Investing in CoStar Group Inc. (NASDAQ: CSGP) Right Now?